- Indonesia was the first place coffee was cultivated outside the Arabian Peninsula.

 - Smallholder farmers still produce about 90% of the coffee in Indonesia

-Coffee is probably native to Ethiopia, and was first drunk in Yemen.
-In the early 17th century, the Dutch brought coffee trees back to their country (the Netherlands or Holland, in case that’s confusing) and cultivated it in their greenhouses.
-They already had colonized Indonesia at that point in order to gain a monopoly over the spice trade, and it was known as the “Dutch East Indies”.
-(Exotic places like Celebes, the Spice Islands, and Batavia are all Dutch names for places currently part of Indonesia.)
-They decided to bring coffee out to their colonies and see if they could grow it for export.
+In the early 17th century, Dutch traders brought coffee trees back to their own country (the Netherlands or Holland, in case that’s confusing) and cultivated it in their greenhouses.
+They already had colonized Indonesia at that point in order to gain a monopoly over the spice trade, and it was known as the “Dutch East Indies”, so they brought coffee trees to Indonesia to cultivate for export.
 They were successful in creating a love for coffee across Europe, and thus Indonesia became the first place coffee was cultivated outside of the Arabian Peninsula.

 Around the turn of the 19th century, the fate of coffee in Indonesia took a downturn when many of the Arabica trees from the Dutch were eradicated by coffee rust.
 Most replantings were with Robusta, which still forms 90% of the commodity coffee crop in Indonesia today.